GSRios/Minibank2/README.md

 ## Notes

-To send emails to each created account, it is necessary to uncomment the line 'self.send_email (account.id)' in the accountService.py file and perform the proper configuration, email, password and recipients in the 'def send_email (self, account) '.
+To send emails to each created account, is necessary to uncomment the line 'self.send_email (account.id)' in the accountService.py file and perform the proper configuration email, password and recipients in the 'def send_email (self, account) '.